OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 ```

 or if you can't completely disable DTDs:

 ``` java
 // This causes XMLStreamException to be thrown if external DTDs are accessed. xmlInputFactory.setProperty(XMLConstants.ACCESS_EXTERNAL_DTD, "");
 // disable external entities
 xmlInputFactory.setProperty("javax.xml.stream.isSupportingExternalEntities", false);
 ```

+The setting `xmlInputFactory.setProperty(XMLConstants.ACCESS_EXTERNAL_SCHEMA, "");` is not required, as XMLInputParser is dependent on Validator to perform XML validation against Schemas.
+Check the [Validator](#Validator) section for the specific configuration.

 ### Oracle DOM Parser